Subscribe to the Podcast

 I encourage you to lean into that inner nudge, that voice within that spark, that passion, that fire, that thing that you want to do, that doesn’t make sense because ultimately, that’s probably the right thing for you.
 I invite you to lean in, lean into the knowing, lean into the nudge, lean into the spark, lean into the intuition because what, what would happen if instead of saying, you know, I should follow this blueprint because blah, blah, blah.
 And what if instead we blazed the trail.
 What we did things on our own terms and followed the thing that didn’t make sense.

 What if instead we just completely imagined a new business model or a new way to do things or a better way to serve our clients.
 What if we just put down the shoulds and really just embrace the possibilities.
 The possibility we can kind of create the life that we want to create and the business that we want to create on our own terms, when we stay true to who we are.
-If you are someone who wants to lean into your intuition, who wants a framework for that inner knowing, I encourage you to join me for the HD Your Biz Summer cohort in the in the next four weeks.
-If you sign up by May 29th you can get it with my birthday early bird pricing of $497 instead of $997.
+If you are someone who wants to lean into your intuition, who wants a framework for that inner knowing, I encourage you to join me for the HD Your Biz Fall cohort in the in the next four weeks.
+If you sign up by September 17 early bird pricing of $1497 instead of $1997.